Social \textit{vs.} individual age-dependent costs of imperfect vaccination: Methods

 \subsection{Individual cost and Nash equilibria}

 Following \cite{Bauch04}, we assume that individuals freely choose to be vaccinated according to the perceived relative costs of the disease and of the vaccination.
-For each $(p,\lambda)$, let us define $\Pi^{\nv}_{\A}$ and $\Pi^{\nv}_{\J}$ as the stationary (i.e., at equilibrium) probabilities of getting the disease as an adult and as a juvenile for unvaccinated individuals; and $\Pi^{\vac}_{\A}$ to be the stationary probability of getting the disease as an adult, if vaccinated at birth.
+For each $(p,\lambda)$, let us define $\Pi^{\nv}_{\A}$ and $\Pi^{\nv}_{\J}$ as the stationary (i.e., at equilibrium) probabilities of getting the disease as an adult and as a juvenile for unvaccinated individuals; and $\Pi^{\vac}_{\A}$ to be the stationary probability of getting the disease as an adult if vaccinated at birth.
 These values are equal to zero at the disease-free equilibrium and non-zero at the endemic equilibrium.
 Furthermore, they are continuous functions from the model parameters, cf.~\cite[Sec.~3.4]{Viana}.

 We obtain explicit expressions for each of these three parameters.
+In the formulas below $*=\df$ or $*=\en$ according to $\mathcal{R}_p\le 1$ or $\mathcal{R}_p>1$, respectively, i.e., $*$ indicates the only stable equilibrium of the dynamics.

 For $\Pi_\J^{\nv}$, we consider a given individual in the class $S_\J$, from which there are two possible exits.
-Either that given individual contracts the disease (and move to the class $I_\J$) or he or she turns into an adult without being infected and moves to the class $S_\A$.
+Either that given individual contracts the disease (and moves to the class $I_\J$) or he or she turns into an adult without being infected and moves to the class $S_\A$.
 Explicitly,

-The probability that a non-vaccinated adult gets the disease is given by the probability that a previously non-vaccinated juvenile does not get the disease as a juvenile and then gets the disease as an adult.
+The probability that a non-vaccinated adult gets the disease is given by the probability that a previously non-vaccinated juvenile does not get the disease as a juvenile times the probability that he or she gets the disease as an adult.
 Therefore

 with $I^*\bydef I^*_\J+I^*_\A$.
 Finally, the probability that a vaccinated adult gets the disease is the probability that the vaccine is effective only during the juvenile phase, $1-\lambda$, times the probability to get the disease from the class $S_\A$, i.e.,